bhk/scam/reference.md

   - Avoid very short variable names for local variables.

+#### Namespaces

+Since Make supports only one variable namespace, combining different programs can result in errors when they contain variable names that conflict.

+SCAM supports namespaces in order to help avoid this problem.
+When a namespace is in effect, SCAM will prepend it to the Make variable names that are used for global variables declared in SCAM.
+This namespace-prefixed name is called the "global name" of the variable, whereas the name used in SCAM sources is called the "local name".

+The following language features expose namespace functionality:

+ - `(global-name SYMBOL)` evaluates to the global name for SYMBOL.

+ - `(local-to-global EXPR)` evaluates to the global name corresponding to the local name given by EXPR.

+ - The `&global` flag can be used with a `declare` or `define` expression to avoid namespace prefixing.
+In this case, the global name of the symbol will be equal to the local name.

 #### Variable Flavor

 One interesting aspect of GNU Make is the notion of flavor: global